clarena.cl_algorithms.lwf

 - backbone (

-): hyperparameter, the distillation regularisation factor.
-It controls the strength of preventing forgetting. - distillation_reg_temparture (
+float): hyperparameter, the distillation regularization factor.
+It controls the strength of preventing forgetting. - distillation_reg_temperature (

-): hyperparameter, the temperature in the distillation regularisation.
+float): hyperparameter, the temperature in the distillation regularization.
 It controls the softness of the labels that the student model (here is the current model) learns from the teacher models (here are the previous models), thereby controlling the strength of the distillation.
-It controls the strength of preventing forgetting.
+It controls the strength of preventing forgetting. - non_algorithmic_hparams (

 Some would argue that since we could store the model of the previous tasks, why don't we test the task directly with the stored model, instead of doing the less easier LwF thing?
 The thing is, LwF only uses the model of the previous tasks to train current and future tasks, which aggregate them into a single model.
 Once the training of the task is done, the storage for those parameters can be released.
 However, this make the future tasks not able to use LwF anymore, which is a disadvantage for LwF.